OpenOLAT/OpenOLAT/README.md

 ### Background (optional for further interest)

 There is only one spring context for the whole OpenOlat which you can access via CoreSpringFactory.
-The context is configured with the files`serviceconfig/olat.properies` and can be overwritten with `olat.local.properties`.
+The context is configured with the files `serviceconfig/olat.properies` and can be overwritten with `olat.local.properties`.
 Changes in olat.local.properties are reflected upon each restart of Tomcat.
 You can further override OpenOlat settings with JVM arguments `-Dmy.option=enabled`.

-### Compress javascript and CSS
+### Compress JavaScript and CSS

-The javascript and CSS files are minified and aggregated.
-If you make some changes, run the following command to compress them (execution time ca. 1-2 minutes) and refresh your Eclipse project:
+The JavaScript and CSS files are minified and aggregated.
+If you make some changes, run the following command to compress them (execution time about 1-2 minutes) and refresh your Eclipse project:

 ```bash
 mvn clean package